L o a d i n g

 Focusing on Understanding the direct health impacts of agricultural practices and environmental changes on human health.
 And Practical approaches for reducing health risks in farming communities through sustainable practices and innovations.

-• Environmental Justice and Public Health Disparities
+• Environmental and Agricultural Microbiology

-• Industrial Health and Toxicology
+• Industrial and Food Microbiology

 Focuses on eco-friendly lifestyle trends through sustainable fashion and responsible tourism.
 It highlights how innovation in these sectors supports environmental conservation and conscious consumerism.